 Let’s see how much we can raise for red pandas!
 Donate to the Zoo’s conservation donation fund during your visit and be entered into a raffle to win a Red Panda Painting!
 For every $5.00 donation, you’ll receive one raffle entry.
 These donations must be made in person on September 17th to be entered.

 What are we doing to protect this endangered species?

+BPZOO is proud to partner with the Red Panda Network, the world leader in efforts to protect red pandas and their habitat, as a Reforestation Sponsor.
 Our most recent donation of $5,000 will support the land purchase, reforestation, and the salary of a local land steward for one hectare of red panda habitat in the Panchthar-Ilam-Taplejung (PIT) corridor in eastern Nepal: a critical location for red panda conservation that has been heavily fragmented and degraded by deforestation.